Giant Eagle: History

 Giant Eagle has aggressively expanded its footprint in the Greater Columbus area, capitalizing on the demise of the former Big Bear supermarket chain, and taking Big Bear's traditional place as Columbus's upmarket grocer.
 Giant Eagle first entered what it calls its "Columbus Region" in late 2000, opening three large newly built stores at Sawmill and Bethel Rd., Lewis Center, and Dublin-Granville Rd., with two more following in 2002 and 2003 at Gahanna and Hilliard-Rome Rd.
 The Hilliard-Rome Rd. location closed in early 2017.
 In 2004, Giant Eagle purchased nine former Big Bear stores in Columbus, Newark, and Marietta from parent company Penn Traffic.
 Giant Eagle has since expanded to several additional locations, acquiring other abandoned Big Bear stores and in newly constructed buildings using the current Giant Eagle prototype.
 Giant Eagle opened its 20th Columbus-area store at New Albany Road at the Ohio Rt.
 161 freeway (New Albany) in August 2007, its 21st area store at Hayden Run and Cosgray Roads (Dublin) in November 2007, its 22nd area store at Stelzer and McCutcheon Roads (Columbus) in July 2008 and its 23rd area store at South Hamilton Road and Winchester Pike (Groveport) in August 2008.
 A new Giant Eagle opened in Lancaster, in November 2008, and the former Big Bear located at Blacklick Crossing has undergone an expansion and remodeling.

 On September 27, 2018, Giant Eagle announced it would purchase the Ricker's convenience store chain in Indiana, marking the largest acquisition for GetGo since the chain's launch.
 It is not known if the Ricker's chain will be integrated into the GetGo brand following the closure of the deal.
 Much as it has done in Pennsylvania alongside Sheetz, GetGo plans to join Ricker's in having Indiana change their laws regarding alcohol sales.

 In 2023, the company parted ways with Laura Shapira Karet who was both chairman of the board and CEO.
 Bart Friedman was appointed chairman.
 This marked the first time in the company's history when the chairman was not a member of one of the five founding families.
 In addition, Bill Artman was appointed CEO, which marks the first time the position was not held by a member of the Shapira family since 1968.

-In August 2024, Giant Eagle reached a deal to sell GetGo to Alimentation Couche-Tard, the parent company of Circle K, which closed on June 29, 2025.
+In August 2024, Giant Eagle reached a deal to sell GetGo to Alimentation Couche-Tard, the parent company of Circle K, which finalized on June 29, 2025.
 Giant Eagle, which initially approached Couche-Tard about offering some private label items in their standard Circle K stores before Couche-Tard countered by offering to buy GetGo, used the proceeds to reinvest in their standard supermarkets as well as expand in its pharmacy business following the collapse of Pennsylvania-based Rite Aid.

+On July 1, 2026, Cincinnati-based Kroger announced the acquisition of Giant Eagle for $1.25 billion in cash.
+The purchase is expected to be completed in 2027.